 If you forget to take your Clenil Modulite, miss out your forgotten dose and take the next dose when it is due.
 Do not take more puffs than you were told to take.

 If you notice an immediate increase in wheezing, shortness of breath and cough straight after using your inhaler, stop using Clenil Modulite and use a quick-acting ‘reliever’ inhaler immediately.
-Contact your doctor straightaway.
+Contact your doctor straight away.
 Your doctor will review your asthma and may change your treatment and may prescribe a different inhaler to treat your asthma.

 Tell your doctor as soon as possible if you suffer from any of these side effects but do not stop treatment unless told to do so.
 Your doctor will try to prevent these effects by prescribing Clenil Modulite in the lowest dose possible to control your asthma.

-Allergic reactions including skin rashes, hives, itching or redness, or swelling of the face, eyes, lips and throat.
+Allergic reactions including skin rashes, hives, itching or redness, or swelling of the face, eyes, lips, and throat.

 Thrush in the mouth and throat.
 This is more likely if the daily dose taken is greater than 400 micrograms.
 Thrush can be treated with anti-fungal medicines whilst you continue to use Clenil Modulite.
-Brushing your teeth, or throughly rinsing your mouth with water immediately after each dose may help prevent thrush.
+Brushing your teeth, or thoroughly rinsing your mouth with water immediately after each dose may help prevent thrush.